 Tips for streaming your content Follow

-While getting ready to stream your event you need to make sure that all the components are working correctly and you have enough hardware resources to provide smooth user experience for your audience.
+While getting ready to stream your event, you need to make sure that all your hardware and software components are working correctly, so it is worth checking that they have enough processing power.
+You should also make sure to test your streams prior to going live!
+This will ensure a smoother user experience for your audience.

-The higher the quality the more hardware resources are needed.
-Make sure your computer is able to handle encoding and streaming of the video.
-It is recommended to test performance at least 24 hrs before the planned live streaming in order to have time for eventual changes.
+The higher the quality of your broadcast, the more hardware resources needed, so make sure your computer is able to handle encoding and streaming of the video.
+It is worth testing your stream at full load to make sure that your equipment can process everything.
+It is recommended to test performance at least 24 hrs prior to the planned live streaming, in order to have time for possible changes and adjustments.

-Keep your streaming software and hardware drivers up to date.
+Keep your streaming software and hardware drivers up-to-date, and make sure that you are familiar with any updates.

-Since nominal output of the internet connection is an average calculated over period of time, it is generally recommended to have a buffer of 35-40% of the bandwidth.
+- Internet connection bandwidth: Since nominal output of the internet connection is an average calculated over a period of time, it is generally recommended to have a buffer of 35-40% of the bandwidth.
 Assuming you have a stable 10 Mbit bandwidth you will be able to safely stream a video of 720p with 30 fps.

-Here are some generally accepted bandwidths depending on the quality of the stream:
+Here are some generally accepted bandwidths according to the quality of the stream:

 |30 fps||3.2 - 5.0 Mbps||4.4 - 6.2 Mbps||3500 - 5000|